 What My Rescue Dogs Taught Me About Vulnerability, Trust, and Courage

 I am the proud owner of two very special rescue dogs, Nala and Wilson.
 Sadly, our little Nala passed on a few years back but I do believe she’s hovering around us all the time.
-Our rescue dog, Wilson, came into our lives a year ago.
+Our rescue dog, Wilson, came into our lives two ag years ago.
 Both of these dogs have taught me so much but especially vulnerability, trust, and courage.

 My dogs have always given me strength, one way or another, and each one has taught me lessons I’ll never forget.
 And, whenever I hit a blip on my journey called Life, I think of them and remember how they tackled their own bumps through life.